 4. VetIQ Glucosamine Hip & Joint Supplement Soft Chews

-These soft chews are gentle and easy for most dogs to eat, making them a practical choice for daily use.
-They work well as a treat or reward and are especially convenient for older dogs or those with sensitive teeth.
-The formula is intended to support joint mobility and comfort as part of your dog's regular routine.
+These soft chews are gentle and easy for most dogs to eat, which is especially helpful for seniors or dogs with sensitive teeth.
+They can double as a treat and fit easily into daily routines.
+The formula is intended to support joint mobility and comfort.

 What We Like: